saikumar6300/Demo-DB/README.md

 Prerequisites:
 1. Liquibase Installed
 2. Created a New Liquibase.properties file or using the existing Liquibase.properties file included in the installation package.
-3. For More info about Specifying Properies - https://docs.liquibase.com/concepts/connections/creating-config-properties.html
+3. For More info about Specifying Properties - https://docs.liquibase.com/concepts/connections/creating-config-properties.html
 4. JDBC Driver Installed.
 5. Place the JDBC .jar file in the "liquibase/lib" directory.
 6. Microsoft SQL Server Management Studio Installed.